jzonthemtn/berlin-buzzwords-2021/README.md

 ./index.sh localhost tmdb
 ```

-To see some indexed documents run: `./scripts/query.sh`
+To see some indexed documents run: `./data/query.sh`

 At this point, you have the following containers running:

 * `flink-twitter` - Capturing counts of hashtags and persisting those counts in Redis.
-* `elasticsearch` - Elasticsearch (with unused Learning-to-rank plugin).
+* `elasticsearch` - Elasticsearch.
 * `classifier` - A zero-shot learning classifier exposed through a REST service.
 * `redis` - Cache for storing hashtags and counts.